How Do We Work?

 For Georgina and Ed, it didn’t matter whether they were older, richer or smarter.
 They knew they wanted to use their otherwise prime career years to build a charity that was committed to doing things right and impacting as many children’s lives as possible!

 Having traveled extensively, Georgina and Ed feel strongly that the world is made sweeter by its diversity and differences.

 They both live in Tanzania and are the Volunteer On-site Directors.
-They have one son born in January 2016 and are also adopting a little girl from Tanzania.

 Education is the most powerful tool for empowering and inspiring children.
 Knowledge is all around us – when we are inspired we can see and absorb it anywhere, when we are creative we are open and prepared to seek solutions to the unsolvable and develop ourselves and communities, when we are compassionate we can relate and communicate peacefully, seeing our common humanity and building strong relationships.

 We also believe that children is our next generation and it is through this belief that we work to ensure that children are not constrained by poverty but are free and able to have healthy and happy futures.
 This action-orientated approach includes mentorship opportunities and entrepreneurship promotion.